London Venues for Jewish Weddings

 3. Radison Blu Edwardian Heathrow

-Things to look out for when choosing a Jewish Wedding Venue
+Things to Look Out for When Choosing a Jewish Wedding Venue

 One of the best things about Jewish weddings is that they’re not required to take place in a licensed wedding venue in the UK - you’ll just need it to be under the auspices of a synagogue who provide the registrar and the wedding can take place indoors, outdoors at any location in the country.
 Nonetheless, there are some other challenges to take into account.
 In no particular order, make sure you look out for these when choosing your Jewish Wedding Venue